donovanglover/new-tab-identity/README.md

 ## Usage

-Use the extension popup to create new identities and delete old ones.
+1. Use the extension popup to create new identities and delete old ones.
+2. Right click on links to open them with an unused random location.
+3. For everything else, use the built-in containers functionality to open new tabs in existing containers.

 ## Contributing